 Regardless all audits must be uploaded onto the Sedex

 platform and must be visible to M&S within 5-10 working days of the audit taking place.
-This must be done by the audit company who conducted the audit.

 With the exception of the following fire safety issues (which we consider as critical rather than major) we use the SMETA Non-Compliance Guidance